Microsoft quietly releases Exchange 2007 SP3

 With no fanfare and very little support information available, Exchange 2007 SP3 goes public.

 Microsoft has quietly released the Service Pack 3 version of Exchange 2007.
-SP3 was posted to the Download Center on Sunday.
+Windows Touch to the Download Center on Sunday.
 Microsoft hemmed and hawed about producing a third service pack for its popular e-mail server.
 It would prefer its users upgrade to Exchange 2010.
 However, in December, the company bowed to its large 2007 installed base, and announced SP3 would arrive in the second half of 2010.

 Well, what's new in SP3, beside the expected cumulative security updates from SP2?
 A good question.
 Info can be obtained from the "Release Notes" link on the download.
 And, as far as I can tell, this is about the only place where Microsoft discusses the changes included in SP3.